circleci/circleci-docs/jekyll/_cci2/hello-world-windows.md

 ## Windows executor images

 Currently CircleCI supports a single Windows image: Windows Server 2019 with Visual Studio 2019.
 Please see the full contents of the image in the [list of installed software](#software-pre-installed-in-the-windows-image) further along in this document.
+Contact your systems administrator for details of what is included in CircleCI Server Windows images.

 ## Known issues